 Moving into a relationship can take various forms in Saudi Arabia, depending on the cultures of the people involved.
 Some couples continue to subtly date for months and years within the confines of Saudi society.
 Others will get married quickly so they can be more public with their relationship – while they continue to date.
 Keep in mind that sex outside of marriage, and living together while unmarried, are both criminal offenses; so be very careful about the intimate aspects of your relationship/s.

-The role of family in dating in Saudi Arabia
+The role of the family in dating in Saudi Arabia

 Meeting a Saudi partner’s family, on the other hand, is a landmark moment.
 This usually means that you two are expected to get married and that the time and place of that marriage are a formality.
 Saudi families, like most Gulf families, practice extended family living; where parents, grandparents, and siblings – along with their spouses – all live together in one huge villa.